TIQSolutions/JmxClient/readme.md

 - the port on which the jmx server emits data
 - a jmx_file, which is basicly just a xml file, containing the information about which values are extracted

-A jmx file could be named freely.
+A jmx file could be named without any restrictions.
 It's content should look like this:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>